The free group on n generators modulo n+u random relations as n goes to infinity: Proof of Theorem

 The last section established the existence of the probability measure $\mu_u$ on Borel sets of $\mathcal{P}$.
 Now we are able to give the proof of Theorem~\ref{T:Main}, the weak convergence of the $\mu_{u,n}$ to $\mu_u$.

 \begin{proof}[Proof of Theorem~\ref{T:Main}]

 Note that the weak convergence $\mu_{u,n} \Rightarrow \mu_u$ is equivalent to that for all open sets $U$.
-In the topological space $\mathcal{P}$, every open set is a countable disjoint union of basic open sets.
+In the topological space $\mathcal{P}$, every open set is a countable disjoint union of basic open sets, since two open basic open sets having nontrivial intersection implies that one basic open set contains the other.
 Assume $U=\cup_{i\geq 1} U_i$ is an open set, where $U_i$ are disjoint basic open sets.
 By Fatou's lemma, we have

 \end{proof}